Sunday, February 1, 2015

 What I Don't Like About a Double Oven Stove

-2. I'm not a fan of a flat-top (so I discovered) - Yes, there are advantages to it (looks good, no grills to clean), however I find it marks up a bit too easy for my liking.
-We do keep it clean, but it's never perfect like it was when we bought it.
+2. I'm not a fan of flat-tops (so I discovered).
+Yes, they have advantages (they look good, and there are no grills to clean).
+However, it is too easy for my liking.
+We keep it clean, but it could be better than when we bought it.

 3. Our old stove had an electrical outlet built into it, this newer model oven doesn't

-4. Although the convection oven is handy once in a while, for our family it's a bit of waste of money - so if I had to choose another one, I would select one without a convection oven built-in.
-We just don't use it enough to justify the added cost.
+4. Although the convection oven is handy occasionally, it's a waste of money for our family.
+So, if I had to choose another one, I would select one without a convection oven built-in.
+We just need to use it more to justify the added cost.

 In Summary, would I invest in a Double Oven Range again?

 The answer to that is yes.
-The reason I say yes is that it's in an affordable price range for us, and although point number 1 in the 'don't like' column above does bother me, the convenience of having two ovens without doing a major renovation is worth it.
+I say yes because it's in an affordable price range for us, and although point number 1 in the 'don't like' column above bothers me, the convenience of having two ovens without doing a significant renovation is worth it.

-If I were doing a full kitchen reno, then no, I wouldn't get this double oven stove; I would have two separate ovens installed one above the other and get a stand alone stove-top installed on the counter.
+If I were doing a complete kitchen reno, then no, I wouldn't get this double oven stove; I would have two separate ovens installed, one above the other, and get a stand-alone stovetop installed on the counter.

 6 comments: